 COTON IN THE ELMS, Derbyshire

-- The parish was in the Gresley sub-district of the Burton upon Trent Registration District.
+- The parish was in the Greasley sub-district of the Burton upon Trent Registration District.

 - The table below gives census piece numbers, where known: